-As a travelling foodie I love experiencing food in new places.
-In some places I lean towards street food, in others I favour gourmet.
+As a travelling foodie, I love experiencing food in new places.
+In some places, I lean towards street food, in others I favour gourmet.
 And sometimes I like to try a little of both.
-There are a couple ways to experience food while travelling: take a food tour (if available) that features the best of what a city has to offer, check-out an award-winning restaurant, or go in search of local specialty foods.
-In Mexico city I did all three.
+There are a couple ways to experience food while travelling: take a food tour (if available) that features the best of what a city has to offer, check out an award-winning restaurant, or go in search of local speciality foods.
+In Mexico City, I did all three.

 Take a Food Tour

 Choosing the right food tour takes a little research.
-Look for a tour that offers both local specialities, and in-depth information on those foods.
-I tend to lean towards street food tours as the food as it is a great way to get a feel for the local culture and specialty foods.
-Plus street food is generally very fresh, which makes it incredibly delicious – for the most part.
+Look for a tour that offers both local specialities and in-depth information on those foods.
+I tend to lean towards street food tours as the food as it is a great way to get a feel for the local culture and speciality foods.
+Plus the street food is generally very fresh, which makes it incredibly delicious – for the most part.

 Check Out an Award-Winning Restaurant

 When Christine suggested we make a reservation at Pujol in Mexico City (a popular award-winning gourmet Mexican restaurant), I immediately searched for the restaurant’s website.
 Wow, the food photos looked amazing and delicious.

 We made a reservation for one of the days we’d be in Mexico City, telling ourselves that the $90 USD price tag would be worth it.
 And it was!
 The restaurant was small with black walls and chairs, and white tables.
 We were seated and presented with a menu for our 10-course lunch.
 Yes, ten courses!
 What followed was a delightful culinary experience where we savoured Mexican cuisine with a contemporary flair.

 I’m pretty sure we both moaned with satisfaction after every single dish of that menu.
 It was a culinary experience that was definitely worth the splurge.

 And the fact that after taxes and tip our lunch at Pujol only cost $5 USD more than the street food tour (before tip) speaks volumes as to how inappropriately priced the street food tour is.